 Mount a GoPro on your Ski’s or Snowboard

-The same mount that you use on a surfboard can also be stuck onto your ski’s or snowboard.
-Never attach the pad on the slopes or in cold conditions.
+The mount that you use on a surfboard can also be stuck onto a flat section of your skis or snowboard.
+However, never attach the pad on the slopes or in cold conditions.

-Make sure the ski or board is at room temperature, around 20ºC and that you’ve cleaned the surface and that it is free from dust and moisture.
+Make sure the ski or board is at room temperature, around 20ºC and that you’ve cleaned the surface so that it is free from dust and moisture.

 Apply the GoPro mount and leave for a couple of hours at least as it takes some time for the glue on the base of the pad to fully adhere.